sanketshah19/personal-taskbox/README.md

 `YouTube Link` https://youtu.be/YFTsfb3wDGA

 Full-stack Web App in which user can perform CRUD operations on tasks and can also view those tasks in calender view.
-User can change the status(New, In Propgress, Completed) of tasks accroding to the progress user has made and can also add the due date for the task.
+User can add the labels for the task, change the status(New, In Propgress, Completed) of tasks accroding to the progress user has made and can also add the due date for the task.
+This app allows user to create new label while creating a task using react select.

 This project uses the following technologies: